A Story about George

-Time passed and the sun shone hard on the little land.
-Data flourished.
+Time passed and data flourished.
 George did his best to keep up, furrowing his data into neat little rows that stretched long into the distance.
-The furrowing was hard and it hurt his hands but it was good, honest work and George loved it.
+The furrowing hurt his hands but it was good, honest work and George loved it.

 One day George was in the local hardware store stocking up on locks and latches when he overheard the local warehouse owner, Sandy, talking about Doogle.
-George knew of Doogle but they had never met.
 Doogle was a new industrialist who had acquired a lot of data, but hadn’t done much with it.

 “He’s started managing his own data” said Sandy in a strangely audible whisper “…and without a database!”

 For a moment George was startled.
 He caught up with Sandy at the bus stop and quizzed her in detail about what was going on.
-Apparently Doogle had come to Application Town with some fancy new ways of managing data, ways that bared little resemblance to anything George had heard of.
+Apparently Doogle had come to Application Town with some fancy new ways.
+Ways that bared little resemblance to anything George had heard of.
 Doogle’s vast plantation of raw data remained completely unfurrowed.
 There were no neat rows and, making matters worse, the application developers appeared somewhat in awe of him.
 This extent of reverence was completely lost on George, after all Doogle’s data sounded like it was a complete mess!

-This was one step too far for George and he set off for Application Town to sort this situation out once and for all.
+This was one step too far for George and he set off for Application Town to sort this situation out.

-When George got to Doogle’s rather grand office building he was decidedly aggrieved, partially because he’d spent most of the journey mulling the heresy that was taking place and partially because he’d got his sandals stuck in the building’s revolving door and his wicker soles had become partially dislodged.
+When George got to Doogle’s rather grand office building he was decidedly aggrieved, partially because he’d spent most of the journey mulling the heresy that was taking place and partially because he’d got his sandal strap stuck in the building’s revolving door and his wicker soles had become partially dislodged.

 George knocked loudly on Doogle’s office door, brandishing a scowl.
 Doogle was sat at his desk looking calm, if slightly bemused.